 Such statements from professors can discourage a student to take endeavors.
-Unfortunately, the ‘Robotics’ course taught during my time didn’t even teach you to make those automated toys as it didn’t include anything related to microcontrollers, something quite fundamental to mechatronic systems.
+Unfortunately, the ‘Robotics’ course taught during my time at IIT (BHU) didn’t even teach you to make those automated toys as it didn’t include anything related to microcontrollers, something quite fundamental to mechatronic systems.

 It’s not just the ‘Robotics’ course.
 There are several courses which haven’t been updated over the years.
 Further, several courses deal with useless theoretical details.